 Physical Education Workshops

-Each summer the Kinesiology Department at Cal Poly hosts a series of three professional development workshops for public school Physical Education teachers and coaches.
+Each summer, Cal Poly hosts a series of three professional development workshops for public school Physical Education teachers and coaches.
 The three Physical Education workshops have been offered for over 50 years in various forms, and they offer a wide variety of presentations on a diverse set of topics.
 Although each workshop is independently administered, they are all sponsored by the department and they each offer conference style programming to elementary, middle grades, and secondary physical educators.

 California Physical Education Workshop (CPEW)

 The California Physical Education Workshop promotes interest in professional advancement for Physical Educators at the Elementary and Secondary levels.
 Through a comprehensive curriculum, the workshop provides opportunities for professional development in the areas of Physical Education, Health, Recreation and Dance.